lattirust/lattirust/BLOGPOST.md

 - $( W_{j,k} )$: Twiddle factor specific to the radix.
 - $( p )$: Prime modulus.

 After performing all butterfly operations, Mixed-Radix recombines the results into a single output sequence.
 Reordering in Mixed-Radix is more complex than in Radix-2, often requiring digit-reversal permutations due to the varied sizes of the sub-transforms.

-The Radix-2 algorithm is best suited for input sizes that are powers of two, offering simplicity and computational efficiency.
+Overall, the Radix-2 algorithm is best suited for input sizes that are powers of two, offering simplicity and computational efficiency.
 Meanwhile, the Mixed-Radix algorithm is ideal for inputs with composite lengths, providing greater flexibility and optimized performance for larger polynomials.

-#### Inner Products & Sparse Matrix-Vector Multiplication
+#### Inner Products

 The inner product operation computes the sum of element-wise products between two vectors in the field.
 The implementation computes the inner products between pairs of vectors, producing a scalar. `inner_products_serial` computes the inner product of each pair of vectors in a given vector set, returning the results as a symmetric matrix, while `inner_products` does the same thing with some basic parallelism.
 The `inner_products_mat` function takes a matrix $A$ and computes the symmetric matrix $A^\top A$ (which we store as an upper triangular matrix).

-The `sparse_matrix_vec_mult` function multiplies a sparse matrix (in Compressed Sparse Column (CSC) format) by a dense vector.

-##### Accelerating Matrix Operations on GPUs

-For general efficient matrix multiplication on GPU, we suggest to follow the Nvidia cuTLASS tiling structure.
-It decomposes the computation into a hierarchy of thread block tiles, warp tiles  and thread tiles, effectively mirroring the CUDA programming model.
-The cuTLASS library has supported operations on sparse matrices since the 2.3 release, making it a viable option for managing the sparse-dense operations.
-Alternatively, the cuSPARSE library can be utilized, which, like cuBLAS (closed source), provides a specialized set of kernels designed explicitly for handling operations on sparse matrices.

-###### ICICLE CUDA Backend

-As of now, ICICLE supports only matrix transposition and lacks built-in matrix multiplication capabilities.
-However, in the lattirust framework, matrix-vector multiplication can still be optimized using ICICLE's existing vector multiplication functions.
-This is achieved by decomposing the matrix-vector multiplication into multiple vector-vector multiplications, where each row of the matrix is multiplied by the vector.
+These operations are accelerated using the Vectors Operations from the ICICLE CUDA backend [11](#icicle-vec).

 ### Implementation <a name="lova"></a>

 The implementation of GPU-accelerated operations in the lattirust-arithmetic package is specifically designed to leverage the ICICLE framework's Rust bindings for the CUDA backend, optimizing performance on Nvidia GPUs.
 Ingonyama is actively broadening hardware support for their framework, with plans to include a Metal/Apple Silicon backend.
 This expansion aims to provide an efficient solution for client-side cryptographic operations.
 Further details on this development will be discussed in the final section of this post.

 Lattirust handles the core arithmetic operations within the lattirust-arithmetic package.
 The implementation is designed to ensure that the library's broader functionalities remain agnostic to the underlying hardware and acceleration mechanisms.
 Consequently, the only package directly involved is lattirust-arithmetic, and the sole added dependency is the ICICLE framework.
-This approach allows for a clean separation of concerns, allowing for seamless replacement of the accelerated operations with alternative implementations in the future, if necessary.
 Additionally, we ensure that the interfaces in the library's original implementation remain unchanged, preserving compatibility with existing protocol implementations.
 Furthermore, the operations are designed to gracefully fall back to the CPU implementation in the event of any issues during GPU execution.

 To manage the GPU-accelerated operations, we introduce a new module, `gpu_context`.
 Its primary role is to handle the initialization, configuration, and data transfer between the host (CPU) and the device (GPU).
 Additionally, it provides utility functions for efficient conversion between field elements used in cryptographic computations.
 The module acts as a bridge between the cryptographic algorithms implemented in lattirust and the GPU-accelerated backend provided by ICICLE.
 By abstracting GPU-specific details and providing fallback mechanisms, it ensures that the library remains robust and hardware-agnostic.
 Its clean separation of responsibilities simplifies debugging, extensibility, and maintenance.